Whitepaper

 Evaluate

-Quantify dependencies and impacts: ecosystem integrity, vegetation trends, climate exposure, fire incidence, terrain constraints, carbon stocks, and water risk.
+Quantify dependencies and impacts: ecosystem integrity, vegetation trends, climate exposure, fire incidence, terrain constraints, carbon stocks, water risk, and V3 condition terms.

 Assess

-Determine material risks: standardized 1-5 LRI with sector context, regulatory classification, biodiversity priority rating, and financial impact estimates.
+Determine material risks: standardized 1-5 LRI with sector context, V3 theme scores, regulatory classification, biodiversity pressure, questionnaire gaps, and financial estimates.

 Prepare